testingautomated-usi/deepmetis/DeepMetis-MNIST/README.md

 This step is to configure DeepMetis on our docker container.
 If you want to do it on a generic Ubuntu machine use the [following instructions](full_installation.md).

+> NOTE: the size of the Docker image is ~15 GBs

 Pull our pre-configured Docker image for DeepMetis-MNIST:

 ```